microprediction/microprediction/docs/fund.md

 # Microprediction Fund

 However, in addition to whatever anyone else chooses to do, I want to explain here briefly a direction that might significantly change the economics of the whole system.
-Currently the economics for participation involve relatively small prizes intended to add to the scientific incentives for participation (free benchmarking of algorithms etc).
+Currently the rewards for participation involve relatively small prizes intended to add to the scientific incentives for participation (free benchmarking of algorithms etc).

 ### Incentive